-Orban ally admits he was at Brussels lockdown 'sex party'
+Orbán ally admits he was at Brussels lockdown 'sex party'

 Chief whip

-Szajer is a key member of Orban's inner circle, a founder of the Fidesz party, and a key architect of Orban's illiberal system.
+Szajer is a key member of Orbán's inner circle, a founder of the Fidesz party, and a key architect of Orbán's illiberal system.
 He has been an MEP since 2004.

 In 2011, Szajer boasted about helping to write Hungary's new constitution on his iPad, which defined marriage as a union between a man and a woman.

-His own wife, Tunde Hando, has been leading the National Judiciary Office and clashed with judges over appointments, and now serves on the Constitutional Court - which Orban critics say has been weakened.
+His own wife, Tunde Hando, has been leading the National Judiciary Office and clashed with judges over appointments, and now serves on the Constitutional Court - which Orbán critics say has been weakened.

-Szajer has also been a key point of contact for Orban within the European People's Party (EPP), where he enjoyed a senior role as chief whip.
+Szajer has also been a key point of contact for Orbán within the European People's Party (EPP), where he enjoyed a senior role as chief whip.

 The Hungarian government has meanwhile been cracking down on LGBTQI rights at home, and criticising introducing gender awareness into EU policies.